Report requirements

 C51 While it may be appropriate to describe experiments that were used to iterate on your control design, there must be a comprehensive set of experiments that validate your final control design (where “final” means “after you have stopped making changes”).

-C52 Quantitative results from many experiments — presented in figures and/or tables — should be used to support claims made in your report, for example that your controller “works” (however you have chosen to define that word).
+C52 Quantitative results from many experiments (meeting the minimum project requirements, if such requirements are specified) — presented in figures and/or tables — should be used to support claims made in your report about the extent to which your control system “works” (however you have chosen to define that word).
 Results from only one experiment or a small number of experiments do not provide sufficient evidence in general.

 C53 You should make clear what “success” means (i.e., what it means for your controller to “work”), for example by providing a quantitative measure of performance.